robweber/robweber.github.io/_posts/2022-02-24-home-lab-backups.md

 tags: atom chocolatey home-assistant kodi
 ---

 For as long as I can remember I've always been really paranoid about losing data.
-I had a RAID server cobbled together from an old Intel 3 PC when I was in college and it's only gotten worse from there.
+When Windows XP was brand-spanking new it was having two hard drives in my PC; in college I cobbled together a RAID system from an old Intel 3 tower and now it's pushing files to dedicated NAS hardware or in the cloud.
 I'm also sort of lazy; at least about re-doing work I've already done before.
 While Git repositories work great for my coding projects there are a lot of other things that need redundancy as well.
 With that in mind I'll highlight a few things I do to try make sure I can recover systems when I need to.

 __There are hundreds of different ways you could set this kind of thing up but this is what works for me.__ If you just want the list of software jump right to the [links](#links).